seru71/ExomeSeqGenotypingPipeline/README.md

 * Running the script

     You can run the script using `python <PIPELINE_HOME>/genotyping_pipeline.py`.
     A list of possible options will be presented.
-The only required option is `--run_folder RUN_FOLDER`, which specifies the location of input NextSeq500's run folder.
+The only required option is `--pipeline_settings FILE`, which specifies the location of the settings file.

-    Important part of the pipeline is the settings file which contains paths to resources (e.g. reference genome, database, capture regions), docker settings, and docker containers to use.
+    The settings file contains paths to input files, resources (e.g. reference genome, database, capture regions), docker settings, and docker containers to use.
 See an exemplary file for all required options in <PIPELINE_HOME>/pipeline_settings.cfg.
-    If the settings file is not given as argument (--settings), it is expected in the RUN_FOLDER/settings.cfg

     If you want to follow progress of the script, use the verbose option (`-vvvvv`).
     In order to use multithreading, use the `-j` option (`-j 12`).

 * Outputs

-    The script will create RUN_ID folder in the scratch-root directory (given in settings).
+    The pipeline script creates following directory structure in scratch-root directory (given in settings), or in scratch-root/RUN_ID (if the pipeline is run with bcl2fastq step):
-    Inside there will be several directories:
-    	SAMPLE_ID/ - one dir per sample, named after samples found in the RUN_FOLDER fastqs/    - fastq files
-    	drmaa/     - slurm scripts created automatically (for debugging purposes) qc/        - qc output
+    	SAMPLE_ID/ - one dir per sample, named after samples found in the input data fastqs/    - fastq files (if bcl2fastq conversion is run) drmaa/     - slurm scripts created automatically (for debugging purposes) qc/        - qc output